Coronavirus in NZ: 36 new cases today, hospitals now restricting visitors

 "I would expect to see more cases each day," Director-General of Health Ashley Bloomfield told reporters this afternoon.

+Bloomfield people who were continuing to go to bars, cafes and restaurants and treating Covid-19 as a bad flu should "get with the programme" and play their part in helping to restrict the virus' spread.

 There were 1100-1500 tests being done each day.
-About 1-2 per cent of those were coming back positive - which was comparitively low compared to other countries suggesting our rate of testing is reasonably high, he said,
+About 1-2 per cent of those were coming back positive - which was comparatively low compared to other countries suggesting our rate of testing is reasonably high, he said,

 Some DHBs have opened drive-through clinics for people to get tested.
 That doesn't mean people should turn up to get swabbed if they feel like it - they will not automatically be tested.